Workplace productivity statistics for 2022

 After all — only once you're aware of what negatively affects your productivity can you act on it.

-Productivity statistics from Gallup’s State of the Global Workplace: 2021 report include this shocking detail — the cost of lost productivity is $8.1 trillion per year.
+Productivity statistics from the aforementioned Gallup's report include this shocking detail — the cost of lost productivity is $8.8 trillion per year.

 The main factor the report examined was the lack of employee engagement — which plays a crucial role in employee productivity.

-According to the latest Gallup report, employee engagement increased by 1% in 2021 compared to the previous year — although it still was below its peak in 2019.
+According to the said Gallup report, employee engagement increased by 2% in 2022, compared to the previous year — and has reached a new peak.

 As we've already seen, technology can be one of the greatest assets and significantly ease the process of achieving your desired goals.